vkostyanetsky/RFQ/README.md

 ## 😇 Troubleshooting

-Well, the all above are for educational purposes, so everything can happen ¯\\\_(ツ)\_/¯ However, I have included some information which may help you to resolve a problem.
+Well, the all above are for educational purposes, so everything can happen ¯\\\_(ツ)\_/¯ However, I have included some information which may help you solve a problem.

 ### Known Issues